Nolan Gorman Player Props: Cardinals vs. Mets

-On Friday, Nolan Gorman (.171 on-base percentage in past 10 games, 165 points below season-long percentage) and the St. Louis Cardinals face the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 7:10 PM ET.
+Nolan Gorman, with a slugging percentage of .188 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the New York Mets, with Kodai Senga on the hill, June 17 at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Giants.
+In his most recent game he had a hitless performance (0-for-4) against the Mets.

 Nolan Gorman Game Info & Props vs. the Mets